PoseCoach: A Customizable Analysis and Visualization System for Video-based Running Coaching: Formative Study

-\item[R4 - The system should enable user interactivity.]
+To address the limitation{s} of existing systems in supporting only the analysis of predefined running pose attributes, our system should allow users to interactively define what pose attributes to be retrieved from videos.
 As suggested by \textbf{E4} in a later discussion, when a coach corrects an action, he/she usually first points out the mistakes, and then shows the correct action.
 Our system should also follow this routine.
-Following the design requirement \textbf{R1}, since there is no remote coach explaining the results, our system should allow users to explore the feedback to make the most sense out of it.
+Since there is no remote coach explaining the results, the visualization of comparison results should be intuitive and easily understandable by novices.
+Our system should allow users to explore the feedback to make the most sense out of it.

 \end{description}